molgenis/molgenis-ops-galaxy/armadillo1/README.md

 ```

 ### Creating requirements.yml
-Your target host needs to be defined here.
+Your requirements are as follows

 ```yaml
 ---